shieldskcd/tpmc/README.md

 ## Module 2
 1. We setup the VS Code environment to support Python
 2. We confirmed that I currently have PHP installed
+3. Created a new project folder to do a basic calculation (3+4).
+4. Use python3 against the my_program.txt and got result of 7
+5. Renamed the program to a .py extension to natively run Python